hleijen/azure-docs/articles/active-directory/saas-apps/iprova-provisioning-tutorial.md

 9. Review the user attributes that are synchronized from Azure AD to iProva in the **Attribute Mapping** section.
 The attributes selected as **Matching** properties are used to match the user accounts in iProva for update operations.
 Select the **Save** button to commit any changes.

+Please note that the Azure Active Directory attribute **Manager** is currently not supported for provisioning to iProva.
+If it is displayed in the mapping, you should remove it by clicking the **Delete** button.

 	![iProva User Attributes](media/iprova-provisioning-tutorial/userattributes.png)

 10. Under the **Mappings** section, select **Synchronize Azure Active Directory Groups to iProva**.